Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Round-Optimal Protocol for Trees

-Then, assuming that every honest party holds such paths $P$ and $Q$, we proceed as follows: each honest party denotes the $\ell$ vertices of its path $Q$ by $(v_1,\dots,v_\ell)$.
+We explain how we can provide each honest party with such paths $P$ and $Q$ in \Cref{section:fox-path-finder}.
+Given these paths, we proceed as follows: each honest party denotes the $\ell$ vertices of its path $Q$ by $(v_1,\dots,v_\ell)$.
 It joins $\realAA(1)$ with input $i$, where $v_i$ denotes the projection of its input vertex onto the path $P$, i.e., $\projection_{\pathh}(v_{\inputt})$.
-Protocol $\realAA(1)$ returns real values $j$ that are $1$-close and lie within the range of the honest inputs $i$, so by Remark~\ref{remark:agreement-helper} the rounded integers $\closestInt(j)$ are also $1$-close and within that same range.
-Finally, each party $\party$ outputs the vertex $v_{\closestInt(j)}$ on its path $Q$: note that $\closestInt(j)$ is at most the length of the longest honest path $P$, and therefore $\party$ has assigned a label for it.
+Protocol $\realAA(1)$ returns real values $j$ that are $1$-close and lie within the range of the honest inputs $i$, so by \Cref{remark:combined} the rounded integers $\closestInt{j}$ are also $1$-close and within that same range.
+Finally, each party $\party$ outputs the vertex $v_{\closestInt{j}}$ on its path $Q$: note that $\closestInt{j}$ is at most the length of the longest honest path $P$, and therefore $\party$ has assigned a label for it.

-\begin{dianabox}{$\treeAA$} \algoHeadNoBold{Code for party $\party$ with input $v_{\inputt} \in \vertices(\tree)$, and with paths $P$, $Q$ in $\tree$ (as defined in \Cref{lemma:treeAA-graded})}
+\begin{dianabox}{$\treeAA(\tree)$} \algoHeadNoBold{Code for party $\party$ with input $v_{\inputt} \in \vertices(\tree)$, and with paths $P$, $Q$ in $\tree$ (as defined in \Cref{lemma:treeAA-graded})}

 \end{dianabox}